-Before, in Highshcool, I was studying marketing, and also after my baccalaureate, the final french exam, a university of marketing.
+Before, in high school, I was studying marketing, and also after my baccalaureate, the final French exam, a university of marketing.
 But I realized that it wasn’t for me, and I left 4 months after.

-I was lost, so I started to work in my city as a ice cream seller, to save money and afford to take one year to travel, like a sabbathical year.
+I was lost, so I started to work in my city as an ice cream seller, to save money and afford to take one year to travel, like a sabbatical year.
 Finally, after the summer 2017, I was out of money.
-Few months after, I talk with an orientation counselor.
+Few months after, I talked with an orientation counselor.
 It was the revelation.
 She talked to me about EVS.
 So I started to make a lot of research about this, and found a project in Romania.

-Most of the time, I work in a “special school”, it’s means that they have disabled kids, and poor kids, because it’s a cheap school.
-All the kids are mixed, and the education system are very different.
-We work with kids of 8-9 years, and they don’t speak English, so we try to adapt, and do activities without language, or with body language.
+Most of the time, I work in a “special school”, it means that they have disabled kids, and poor kids, because it’s a cheap school.
+All the kids are mixed, and the education system is very different.
+We work with kids of 8-9 years old, and they don’t speak English, so we try to adapt, and do activities without language, or with body language.
 We do sports, board games, drawing, origami, this type of workshops.
-I really enjoy it actually !
+I really enjoy it actually!

-Do an EVS! it’s also a chance to meet a lot of people, local people and people from all over Europe.
+Do an EVS!
+It’s also a chance to meet a lot of people, local people and people from all over Europe.
 Actually, I met people from Spain, Italy, Turkey, Greece, Germany, Latvia, Macedonia… It’s a rich experience of exchange, and the good way to learn English.
-I discover so many things, traditions, foods !
-I advised all my french friends to do an EVS !
+I discovered so many things, traditions, foods!
+I advised all my French friends to do an EVS !

 Arad.
 Our city.
 I don’t know what to say, just…wonderful.
-The first things I saw, it’s the architecture, really incredible, I love!!
-And after you always have something to do, go to the park, walk around the river, go to events, cinema, drink coffee or beer with friends..
-The good life !
+The first things I saw, it’s the architecture, really incredible, I love it!!
+And you always have something to do, go to the park, walk around the river, go to events, cinema, drink coffee or beer with friends.
+The good life!

 I learned a lot here, and I recommend you to do the same.